yennanliu/JavaHelloWorld/dev_projects/multithreading/README.md

 	- Unfair : good performance, but some threads have nothing to do
 	- fair : less performance, but threads work evenly

-Optimistic lock vs pessimistic lock
+- Optimistic lock vs pessimistic lock
 	- pessimistic lock
 		- NOT supprot concurrency op
 	- optimistic lock
 		- supprot concurrency op
+		- via "version" control data consistency

+- Table lock VS row lock
+	- Table lock : Lock all records in table in DB
+	- row lock : ONLY lock a row in table in DB

+- Read lock VS write lock
+	- BOTH Read, and write lock can cause "dead" lock

 3) Collection for `thready safety`